-Building regulations may be posted in the student lounge or other locations throughout the facility.
+Building regulations may be posted in the resource center or other locations throughout the facility.
 Students are also familiarized with the building regulations during orientation.
-Failure to comply with building regulations may result in disciplinary action, including termination from school.
+Failure to comply with building regulations may result in disciplinary action, including termination fromschool.
 Any student who damages the campus buildings, grounds or equipment will be held financially responsible.
-Eating and drinking are permitted only in the student lounge.
 Smoking is prohibited anywhere in the building.

-Computer Use Policy

-(Subject to Change without Notification)
+Computer Use Policy(Subject to Change without Notification)